Shrilaxmi-16/Mall_Customer_Data-Analysis/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-0.12-purple)

 ## Project Overview
-This project applies K-Means Clustering to the Mall Customers dataset to identify distinct groups of customers based on Age, Annual Income, and Spending Score.
-The goal is to segment customers for targeted marketing strategies.
+This project applies K-Means Clustering on the Mall Customers dataset to segment customers based on Age, Annual Income, and Spending Score.
+The goal is to uncover distinct customer groups to enable data-driven targeted marketing strategies.
+Visualizations and clustering evaluation methods are used to interpret and validate the results.

 ## Mall Customer Dataset
 **Dataset Source:** [Mall Customer Dataset](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python)
 Mall_Customers.csv contains details of 200 customers, including: